gushai/codeprose/README.md

 -    [ensime-sbt](https://github.com/ensime/ensime-sbt) (to generate the ensime file)
 -    ensime-server and ensime-client from [gushai/ensime-server](https://github.com/gushai/ensime-server)
 -    [codeprose](https://github.com/gushai/codeprose)
 -    Project to run codeprose on.
-(See e.g. [gushai/codeprosetestprojects](https://github.com/gushai/codeprosetestprojects))
+(See e.g. [gushai/codeproseTestProject](https://github.com/gushai/codeproseTestProject))

 #### 1. Get ensime-server and ensime-client.

 1. Clone the fork of the [ensime-server](https://github.com/gushai/ensime-server.git) (includes the ensime-client) at [gushai/ensime-server](https://github.com/gushai/ensime-server) to a local folder.
+Please use the branch "client_basedon_20150730".
 2. Start sbt in the ensime-server folder and run `publishLocal` to publish the ensime-client codeprose uses.

 #### 2. Get codeprose